bombasticSlacks/Aspirant/Game/Example-Gear.md

 *Size 2 Cost 30*
 A collection of stamps, plates, glossy paper and inks required to forge official documents.

-Creating a forgery is a [Subterfuge](Subterfuge) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test with a difficulty assigned based on the complexity of the forgery.
+Creating a forgery is a [Accuracy](Agility#Accuracy) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test with a difficulty assigned based on the complexity of the forgery.
 The cost in silver for the forgery is equal to 2 * the difficulty modifier.

 > So, a -4 difficulty test would result in a forgery costing 8 silver.